janakmshah/microfeatures-guidelines/README.md

 ## Types of µFeatures 🐤

 ### Foundation
 Foundation µFeatures contain foundational tools *(wrappers, extensions, ...)* that are combined to build other µFeatures.
-Thus all other µFeatures have access to the foundation ones.
+Thus other µFeatures have access to the foundation ones.
 Some examples of foundations µFeatures are:

 - **µUI:** Provides custom views, UIKit extensions, fonts, and colors that are used to build user-facing layouts.
 - **µTesting:** Facilitates testing by providing XCTest extensions as well as custom assertions.